 What’s in it for local governments?

 Ecological Footprint accounts allow governments to track a city or region’s demand on natural capital, and to compare this demand with the amount of natural capital actually available.
 The accounts also give governments the ability to answer more specific questions about the distribution of these demands within their economy.
-In other words, it gives them information about their resource metabolism.
+In other words, Ecological Footprint Accounting gives policy makers information about their region’s resource metabolism.

-To learn more about cities that have calculated their Ecological Footprint, we invite you to read our Case Stories.
+To learn more about cities that have calculated their Ecological Footprint, read our case story on Calgary, Canada.